kietvo1248/math-util-1805/README.md

 # WELCOME TO MATH UTILITY REPOSITORY

-# you will find in this repo the following stuff
+# You will find in this repo the following stuff

 * A Java Project (Maven) to desmontrate a math library as in JDK
 * A Unit Test test script using JUnit TEst framework and TDD, DDT technique